unixorn/apgar/README.md

 * Executable, with a shebang line.
 * It should either write "OK" to console _and_ return 0, or write "NOT OK" to console _and_ return anything other than 0.
 Note that `apgar` relies on the exit code of the check to determine OK/FAIL, _not_ any text output of the health check script.
 * It must be named with a **.healthCheck** suffix
-* The check should never print anything else unless _--verbose_ is passed on the command line.
-If called with _--quiet_, it may print nothing at all, but _must still return zero or non-zero._
+* The check should never print anything else unless `--verbose` is passed on the command line.
+If called with `--quiet`, it may print nothing at all, but _must still return zero or non-zero._
 * Check scripts _must not assume that they will be run in a particular order_, or that other check scripts will *not* be running simultaneously with them.
-To minimize check time, Apgar runs the check scripts in parallel as soon as it finds them.
+To minimize check time, `apgar` runs the check scripts in parallel as soon as it finds them.
-* Checks should be fast - since apgar will run all the checks in parallel, it is better to have 3 separate tests that each run in N seconds than one test that runs in 3N seconds.
+* Checks should be fast - since `apgar` will run all the checks in parallel, it is better to have 3 separate tests that each run in N seconds than one test that runs in 3N seconds.
 * Checks should be idempotent
 * Checks must be non-destructive and not change the state of the underlying service - by definition, they will be run while the service they're checking is in production.